Open Now — 24/7 Plumbing

 What is a Toilet Flapper?

-The toilet flapper is a rubber seal that sits at the bottom of your toilet tank.
+The toilet flapper is a rubber seal at the bottom of your toilet tank.
 When you flush the toilet, the flapper lifts, allowing water to flow from the tank into the bowl.
 Once the tank is empty, the flapper falls back into place, sealing the flush valve and refilling the tank.

 Over time, the flapper can become worn or damaged, causing it to leak and preventing the tank from holding enough water for a proper flush.